 - Chef knife: Whether you’re cutting produce or protein, a good-quality chef’s knife will help you achieve clean cuts.
 The Victorinox Fibrox is a personal favorite.
 We reviewed this knife here.

 Planning the Week Ahead of Time

 How to meal prep depends on your lifestyle.
-I recommend that you set one or two days a week to cook and prepare yourself ahead of time with easy recipes.
+I recommend that you set aside one or two days a week to cook and prepare ahead of time using easy recipes.